magento/devdocs/src/live-search/config-connect.md

 |`urlKey`|
 |`category`|

-The data synchronization also includes any search customizations for facets, synonyms, and rules.
+The data synchronization also includes any search customizations for facets and rules.